Efficient Model-Based Reinforcement Learning for Robot Control via Online Optimization: Experiment

-The controller performance of the online learning policy, after 200 training episodes, is evaluated on a set of unseen reference trajectories, and the results are shown in Figure~\ref{fig:heap_sim_eval}.
-The control policy achieves a mean tracking error of \SI{2.5}{\centi\meter}, with only \SI{2.78}{\hour} of training data experienced in simulation.
-In comparison, model-free policy gradient methods such as \ac{PPO}, as implemented by~\citet{Egli22GeneralApproach} uses equivalence of \SI{1.67}{\hour} of simulated experience per episode, and takes 8000 episodes to converge.
-This drastic reduction in training time and data usage is a key advantage of the proposed online model-based \ac{RL} algorithm and allows us to directly deploy the online learning algorithm on the real robot.
+The controller performance of the proposed algorithm is evaluated on a set of fixed reference trajectories throughout the training and compared against control policies trained with baseline methods.
+The results are shown in Figure~\ref{fig:heap_sim_eval}.
+The control policy achieves a mean tracking error of \SI{5.5}{\centi\meter} after only 200 episodes of training or equivalently \SI{2.78}{\hour} of training data experienced in simulation, and keeps improving with further training.
+The baseline model-based RL algorithms also shows improving performance over time, although they do not reach the same performance.

+On the other hand, model-free policy gradient methods such as \ac{PPO}, as reported by~\citet{Egli22GeneralApproach} takes more than \SI{10000}{\hour} of simulated experience to converge.
+This drastic reduction in training time and data usage, as well as superior controller performance, are key advantages of the proposed online model-based \ac{RL} algorithm, which allows us to directly deploy the proposed algorithm on the real robot for accurate controller training.